 Who is the Sandwich Generation?

-Almost half (43 percent) of those with income of $100,000 or more, have a living parent age 65 or older and a dependent child.
-Accordingly, married adults are more likely than unmarried adults to be sandwiched between one of the sets of parents and their child.
-Some 36 percent of those married are part of the sandwich generation; compared to 13 percent of their single peers.
+Married adults are more likely than unmarried adults to support one of the sets of parents and their child.
+Some 32 percent of those married are part of the sandwich generation; compared to 23 percent of their single peers.
+This is an over 10 percent increase from 2019.

 How is the Sandwich Generation Coping?